ibm-cloud-docs/vpc/using-lbaas.md

 {:DomainName: data-hd-keyref="DomainName"}
 {:external: target="_blank" .external}

-# Using load balancers (Beta)
+# Using load balancers
 {: #load-balancers}

-Use the {{site.data.keyword.cloud}} Load Balancer for VPC service to distribute traffic among multiple server instances within the same region of your VPC.
+Use the {{site.data.keyword.cloud}} load balancer for VPC service to distribute traffic among multiple server instances within the same region of your VPC.
 {:shortdesc}

-## Beta Terms & Conditions
+## Beta participants
-{: #lb-beta-terms}
+{: #beta-participants}

-This service is currently available in Beta only.
-When this service is made generally available, you'll need to change to a Standard plan to continue using instances that you created during the Beta.
-Any instances that continue to use a Beta plan for this service beyond 30 days notice of general availability will be deleted.
-Please see [IBM Cloud Service Description](https://www.ibm.com/software/sla/sladb.nsf/pdf/6605-19/$file/i126-6605-19_10-2019_en_US.pdf) and [IBM VPC Service Description](https://www.ibm.com/software/sla/sladb.nsf/pdf/8265-02/$file/i126-8265-02_07-2019_en_US.pdf) for more information about Beta services.
+14 February 2020: This service is now generally available.
+You must change to a standard plan to continue using instances that you created during the beta.
+Any instances that continue to use the beta plan for this service beyond 30 days notice of general availability will be subject to deletion.

 ## Types of load balancers
 {: #types-load-balancer}